Does the Highway Code Really Protect Cyclists?

 Do the changes go far enough?

 In many ways, the new rules simply give official support to what many regard as common sense and courtesy.
 Few would disagree with the principle that road users who are at most at risk from the actions of others deserve the greatest protection.
 Cycling UK, a cycling charity that has long campaigned for Highway Code reform, has welcomed the updates and notes that all of the 10 key changes it recommended to the Department of Transport have been included.
-The rules have been praised by cycling and road safety charities across the board.
+The rules have been praised by cycling and road safety charities across the board but greater cycling education must remain on everyone’s agenda.

 However, there are major concerns over how the changes have been communicated, with some drivers having no idea that the code has changed at all.